MS110910/KML-ORDERS/README.md

 * **Advice to Management:**
 To increase revenue from customers like Jeremy Farry, Natalie DeCherney, and others on this list, KMS should consider a targeted approach focusing on engagement and value proposition:
 a.  **Personalized  Campaigns:**
     Send personalized emails or SMS messages, offer small, exclusive discounts (e.g., 5-10% off their next purchase), a special bundle tailored to their past (minimal) purchases with a limited-time validity.

 b.  **Targeted Product Recommendations:**
     Analyze the types of products these customers buy (including small purchases).
 Recommend complementary products, new arrivals in categories they previously showed interest in, or essential supplies that are frequently repurchased.

 c.  **Feedback (Surveys):**
-    Reach out to a sample of these customers with a short, incentivized survey (e.g., "Complete this 2-minute survey and get a small discount on your next order").
-Understand *why* their spending is low.
+    Reach out to a sample of these customers with a short, incentivized survey (e.g., "Complete this 2-minute survey and get a small discount on your next order").Understand *why* their spending is low.
 Is it pricing?
 Product availability?
 Customer service experience?
 Lack of awareness of the full product range?

 d.  **Introduce Loyalty Programs:**
     Clearly communicate the benefits of  being a regular customer (e.g., free shipping thresholds, exclusive early access to sales).
 Provide an incentive for repeat purchases and increased spending.

 ### 5.KMS incurred the most shipping cost using which shipping method?
 * **SQL Query:**